 This information was correct at the time of publication.

-To enhance employability, we encourage you to develop a Professional Portfolio throughout your time at the University.
-This includes an online art blog and art book documentation publication of your work, with an artist statement and a CV.
+To enhance employability, we encourage you to develop a Professional Portfolio throughout your time at university.